El Paso Property Tax Appeals Save $84+ Million Per Year

 EPCAD Informal Hearings

-No matter the final destination of a property tax protest, it starts as an informal appeal.
+No matter the destination of a property tax protest, it starts as an informal appeal.
 This is a protest directly to EPCAD itself, where the taxpayer can bring evidence of unfair or inaccurate taxation.
 In many cases, this is enough to earn a settlement, especially if the taxpayer is well-prepared.
-Informal appeals saw the most reductions out of any property tax protest type in El Paso County. $1.17 billion in value was reduced in 2023 thanks to informal appeals. $831 million in commercial property was taken off the books, while single family residences cut a strong $335.18 million.
+Informal appeals saw the second-most reductions out of any tax protest type in El Paso County. $1.41 billion in value was reduced in 2024 thanks to informal appeals. $987.39 million in commercial property was taken off the books, while single family residences cut a strong $424.09 million.

 Total Value Reduction, Formal ARB HearingsSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.